-From 1 October, as part of the Homelessness Reduction Act, public bodies will be bound by the Duty to Refer.
+Since 1 October 2018, as part of the Homelessness Reduction Act, public bodies have been bound by the Duty to Refer.
 This is an obligation to refer anyone to a local authority if they are homeless or threatened with homelessness.

 Housing associations are not part of this, but as so many members are keen to support the implementation of the Act, we have worked with the MHCLG to develop a housing association offer on the Duty to Refer.
 We have called this the Commitment to Refer.

 This idea has been discussed with many housing associations already through chief executive forum meetings and our recent series of homelessness workshops.
 The response so far has been overwhelmingly positive.
 This is clearly an issue housing associations care about.

 We want every housing association to sign up to the Commitment to Refer.
 In many cases, your organisation will already be referring those at risk of homelessness, so this is about making a positive, public statement that shows housing associations are serious about halting homelessness.